wgetJane/ttt-weapon-rework/README.md

 #### new weapons
 the glock, pistol, mac10, m16, rifle, and shotgun have been replaced\
-instead there are now instead various weapons for each weapon type: pistols, smgs, rifles, snipers, and shotguns
+instead there are now various weapons for each weapon type: pistols, smgs, rifles, snipers, and shotguns

 9mm ammo is renamed to "Pistol ammo", and its reserve size is increased to 120\
 \- pistol ammo is used by pistols and smgs